denten-books/plain-text/1-chapter.md

 private experience of reading, or whether such reading attains the desired correspondence between inward state and outward sign.
 A reading pupil must convince his teacher that the scanned sign had the intended effect.
-This requires more words in a sort of a broken hermeneutic spiral, stuck in a communication feedback loop that cannot quite complete the circuit.
+This requires more words in a sort of an interrupted hermeneutic circle, the two sides of which do not quite connect to complete the communication feedback circuit.

 Wittgenstein finally describes the mechanisms of reading as an "indirect way of transmitting a feeling."
 "Something that we can never know happens at the